tcwcodes/coa-dev-challenges/README.md

 #### A note on time.

-We don't want to waste your time so please don't work more than you think is ok on this.
+We don't want to waste your time so please don't work more 2 or 3 hours on this at most.
+If time constrants are a real problem for you, let us know and we can discuss alternatives like sending a code sample.